immutag/immutag/README.md

 # Immutag

-An experimental immutable and distributed filesystem that can be searched using tags and other metadata.
-Files are globally discoverable, but it can be kept to a local network or even a single machine.
-Files can be distributed in a like manner.
-File authors can cryptographically prove the authenticity and chronology of their creations.
-Worldwide.
-No vendor-lock.
-All the parts are interchangeable and it's useful to an individual or a community.
-It's really a protocol so it can be written in any language for use by servers to web browsers to embedded devices.
+An experimental immutable and distributed filesystem that can be searched by tags and other metadata.
+The software's components are interchangeable so that users and developers aren't locked-down.
+The software's protocol can be rewritten in any language for use by servers, web browsers, or embedded devices.

+Files and tags can be seperately pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin) making them globally discoverable.
+However, the user can choose to keep all or some of the data offline or on a local network.
+And file authors can cryptographically prove the authenticity and chronology of their creations.

 This is a working prototype glued together with bash scripts, but it's modular, functional in style, and tested.
 A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
 See 7db9a/immutag.